Pepperi-Addons/client-actions-docs/actions/file-picker.md

 ```

 ## Usages
-we can select a file from  CPI Node like the following example:
+we can select a file from the client using the following example:

-#### Example 1
+####  Example
 ```typescript
 try {